Nielsen to sell expositions business to Canadian PE firm for $950 million

 Reuters reported in March that Nielsen Holdings was in the early stages of selling its expositions business and had hired Credit Suisse to help with the sale.

-Nielsen was bought by a group of private equity firms including Blackstone Group, Carlyle Group and KKR & Co in 2006.
+Nielsen was bought by a group of private equity firms including Blackstone Group (BX.N), Carlyle Group (CG.O) and KKR & Co (KKR.N) in 2006.
 The company went public in 2011.

 Fried Frank acted as legal adviser to Onex.